-Part I Information on the Like-Kind Exchange

-Note: Generally, only real property should be described on line 1 or 2.
-However, you may describe personal and/or real property on line 1 or 2 if you are filing this form to report the disposition of property exchanged in a previously reported related party like-kind exchange.
-If the property described on line 1 or line 2 is real or personal property located outside the United States, indicate the country.

-1 Description of like-kind property given up: 2 Description of like-kind property received: 3 Date like-kind property given up was originally acquired (month, day, year) 3 MM/DD/YYYY 4 Date you actually transferred your property to the other party (month, day, year) 4 MM/DD/YYYY 5 Date like-kind property you received was identified by written notice to another party (month, day, year).
-See instructions for 45-day written identification requirement 5 MM/DD/YYYY 6 Date you actually received the like-kind property from other party (month, day, year).
-See instructions 6 MM/DD/YYYY 7 Was the exchange of the property given up or received made with a related party, either directly or indire othy
+Par Information on the Like-Kind Exchange Note: outsic Only real property should be described on lines 1 and 2.
+If the proper e the United States, indicate the country. ty described on line 1 or line 2 is rea l property loca ted 1 Description of like-kind property given up: 2 2 Description of like-kind property received: 3 Date like-kind property given up was originally acquired (month, day, ye ear) 3 MM/DD/YYY Υ 4 4 Date you actually transferred your property to the other party (month, day, year) MM/DD/YYY Y 5 5 Date like-kind property you received was identified by written notice to another party (month, day, year).
+See instructions for 45-day written identification requirement Υ 6 Date you actually received the like-kind property from other party (mon th, day, year).
+See instruc tions 6 MM/DD/YYY Υ 7 Was the exchange of the property given up or received made with a relation (such as through an intermediary)?

-7 Was the exchange of the property given up or received made with a related party, either directly or indirectly (such as through an intermediary)?
 See instructions.
-If "Yes," complete Part II.
-If "No," go to Part III 🗌 No

-Note: Do not file this form if a related party sold property into the exchange, directly or indirectly (such as through an intermediary); that property became your replacement property; and none of the exceptions in line 11 applies to the exchange.
-Instead, report the disposition of the property as if the exchange had been a sale.
-If one of the exceptions on line 11 applies to the exchange, complete Part II.

-Relationship to you Related party's identifying number - Relationship to you

-9 During this tax year (and before the date that is 2 years after the last transfer of property that was part of the exchange), did the related party sell or dispose of any part of the like-kind property received from you (or an intermediary) in the exchange?
-Yes No

-10 During this tax year (and before the date that is 2 years after the last transfer of property that was part of the exchange), did you sell or dispose of any part of the like-kind property you received?
+If "Yes," complete ☐ Yes ☐ N ۷o orope Do not file this form if a related party sold property into the exchange, dry became your replacement property; and none of the exceptions on line property as if the exchange had been a sale.
+If one of the exceptions on line 11 applies to the exchange e.
+Instead, rep oort the disposi Related Party Exchange Information Name of related party Delationahin ta yayı Deleted newtri a idantifiina a sumba 8 name of related party Relationship to you Related party s identifying numbe s Address (no., street, and apt., room, or suite no.; city or town; state; and ZIP code) 9 During this tax year (and before the date that is 2 years after the last the exchange), did the related party sell or dispose of any part of the (or an intermediary) in the exchange? like-kind property receive d from you ☐ Yes ☐ N No 10 During this tax year (and before the date that is 2 years after the last transfer of property that was part of the exchange), did you sell or dispose of any part of the like-kind property you received?
 If both lines 9 and 10 are "No" and this is the year of the exchange, go to Part III.
 If both lines 9 and 10 are "No" and this is not the year of the exchange, stop here.
 If either line 9 or line 10 is "Yes," complete Part III and report on this year's tax return the deferred gain or (loss) from line 24 unless one of the exceptions on line 11 applies.

-- 11 If one of the exceptions below applies to the disposition, check the applicable box. - a The disposition was after the death of either of the related parties. - b The disposition was an involuntary conversion, and the threat of conversion occurred after the exchange. - c You can establish to the satisfaction of the IRS that neither the exchange nor the disposition had tax avoidance as one of its principal purposes.
-If this box is checked, attach an explanation.
-See instructions.
+11 If one of the exceptions below applies to the disposition, check the app olicable box. а ☐ The disposition was after the death of either of the related parties. b b The disposition was an involuntary conversion, and the threat of conversion occurred after the exchange. С ☐ You can establish to the satisfaction of the IRS that neither the exits principal purposes.
+If this box is checked, attach an explanation. n had tax av oidance as one e of nomicals Deducation Act Notice and the instructions Form 8824 (2

-Name(s) shown on tax return.
-Do not enter name and social security number if shown on other side.
+Basis of replacement property.
+Subtract line 37 from line 33